Harryrosestudios/Auto-File-Ingest/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.
+This software is available for viewing and evaluation purposes only.
+Commercial use, modification, or distribution requires a private license agreement.

+For licensing inquiries, please contact: **harry@harryrose.dev**

 ## License

+**Proprietary Commercial License**

+This software is proprietary and confidential.
+The source code is made visible for evaluation and transparency purposes only.

+**You may NOT:**
+- Use this software for commercial purposes without a license
+- Modify or create derivative works
+- Distribute or sublicense the software
+- Use the software in production environments

+**To obtain a license** for commercial use, please contact: **harry@harryrose.dev**

-MIT License - See LICENSE file for details
+See the [LICENSE](LICENSE) file for complete terms.

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For licensing inquiries, commercial support, or custom development:
+- **Email:** harry@harryrose.dev

+For technical issues with licensed installations, please contact your license representative.

 ## Changelog

 ### Version 1.0.0
-- Initial release
+- Cross-platform support (Windows and Linux)
+- Windows: Native Win32 API device detection
+- Linux: udev-based device detection and auto-mounting
-- Automatic device detection
+- Automatic device detection and monitoring
-- Concurrent file transfers
+- Concurrent file transfers with worker pools
-- Checksum verification
+- SHA256 checksum verification
-- Priority queue system
+- Priority queue system for urgent files
-- Email notifications
+- Email notifications (optional)
-- Comprehensive logging
+- Comprehensive logging system
-- Systemd service integration
-- udev rules for auto-detection
+- Platform-specific optimizations
+- Full test coverage with automated test scripts

 ---

-**Built with ❤️ for media professionals**
+**Professional media ingest solution | Contact harry@harryrose.dev for licensing**